PathwayAndDataAnalysis/mutex/README.md

 ```
 This will create mutex.jar under the target folder in the project directory.

-Add PC.sif.gz
+Add PC.sif
 --
 For some reason tt looks like Google is limiting access to large files in googlecode repositories.
-Please download this file from http://cbio.mskcc.org/~ozgun/PC.sif.gz, and extract the file PC.sif into the working directory.
+Please download this file from http://cbio.mskcc.org/~ozgun/PC.sif.gz, and extract the file PC.sif into the working directory (same folder of `mutex.jar`).
 This file will be replaced with a directory named PC once the code is run.

 Run Mutex
 --